-The Department of Psychiatric Nursing offers a master's program in two areas of study: (1) clinical specialization in psychiatric-mental health nursing and (2) a clinical major in psychiatric-mental health nursing with a minor in teaching psychiatric nursing.
-Students select one of these areas of study.
+The Department of Psychiatric Nursing offers a program in clinical specialization in psychiatric-mental health nursing.
+The student selects a major in psychiatric-mental health nursing and a minor in clinical specialization.

 Clinical study is conducted in various institutional and community settings.
 Emphasis is on acquiring depth of knowledge of theories of human behavior, psychiatric nursing theory, psychopathology, and socio-environmental theory, and on the development of clinical competencies.